Alcoholism and Drug Addiction Help Header

 Alcohol Screening Test (MAST) - Revised Version

-As with the signs and symptoms of addiction (which is very similar to this) - this should be used as a guide only.
+This test should be used as a guide only.
 Your intuition and common sense will often mean you already know the answer.
 Remember to always seek professional medical advice before deciding on a course of action.

 Completing this Alcoholism Psychological Screening Test